ishine/das/_sources/tutorials_gui/train.md

 :::

 - _Data folder_ & _Store folder_: The data folder contains your exported annotations (annotations as `_annotations.csv`, audio as `npz` or `wav`).
 A dataset will be created from these annotations and save in the store folder.
 By default, the store folder is the data folder with an `.npy` appended. _Important: You can change the name of the store folder but the data folder should end in `.npy` for DeepSS to robustly recognize the dataset._
 - _Make individual training targets_: By default, the dataset will contain targets for a single network that recognizes all annotated song types --- in our case sine and pulse.
 To train a network for specific song types, enable this option.
-In our example, this will create additional separate targets for training a network to connect pulse song or sine song only.
 We found that training individual networks improves performance for multi-channel audio, but not for single audio.
 - _Width of events (seconds)_: Events are defined by a single time point --- to make training more robust, events should be represented by gaussian with specified width (standard deviation).
 - _Gap between segments (seconds)_: To simplify post processing of segments, in particular for birdsong with its many syllable types, we found that introducing brief gaps helps with post-processing the inferred annotations.
 - _Train/validation/test splits_: The data is split into three parts, which are used during different phases of training: